-Selling merchandise that you have custom created is one of the most common ways to make a side income in the design world.
+Selling merchandise that you've custom created is one of the most common ways to make a side income in the design world.
 That being said, it can be a risky endeavour, with minimum print runs turning your cool idea into a costly experiment.

 We just wanted to outline a simple way for you to limit your risk and sell products with a manageable amount of overhead.
 This plan does require you to create your own website, and also to send traffic to that site, using an email list, social media, search ranking, etc. - something we can cover in another article.
 We believe this is the only way you can make a significant impact in your sales.